taborlab/PolarizationMicroscopy/README.md

 'Read_Agar_Images_final.m' is set up to compute and plot the whole-image fluorescence anisotropy difference between two samples.
 (8 fields per sample).

 'Display_Agar_images.m' reads and displays fluorescent cells from a selected file.

+Raw images are available as a set of 10 compressed folders.
+Filenames include 'processed', which indicates channel registration only.